 Exciting news from Dariel Suarez (Fiction 2012): One of Dariel’s stories, “Marching Men,” is being taught at Brown University this semester through the Latina/o Studies Department!
 Dariel wrote and workshopped “Marching Men” in Leslie Epstein’s class here at BU.
 The story was published in Prairie Schooner‘s summer 2014 issue.

 In addition, Dariel has been invited to speak at Brown by faculty in the American and Ethnic Studies Department.
 He’ll be visiting on March 1 to co-teach a class on his story, give a public reading, and have dinner with faculty and students.

 Congratulations, Dariel!
 What an honor.
 We wish you the best at Brown!

-Dariel Suarez is a Cuban-born writer who came to the United States in 1997.
-He earned his M.F.A. in fiction at Boston University, where he was a Global Fellow.
-Dariel is a founding editor of Middle Gray Magazine and has taught creative writing at Boston University, the Boston Arts Academy, and Boston University’s Metropolitan College.
-His writing has appeared or is forthcoming in numerous journals and magazines, including Prairie Schooner, The Florida Review, Southern Humanities Review, Gargoyle, Superstition Review, and Baltimore Review, as well as several anthologies.
-He’s recently completed a story collection set in his native country, and he’s at work on a novel about a Cuban political prisoner, titled The Playwright’s House.
-More about Dariel can be found at www.darielsuarez.com.
+Dariel Suarez is the author of the chapbook In The Land of Tropical Martyrs, available from Backbone Press.
+He earned his M.F.A. in fiction at Boston University and is one of the founding editors of Middle Gray Magazine.
+He has taught creative writing at Boston University, the Boston Arts Academy, and Boston University’s Metropolitan College.
+Dariel’s writing has appeared or is forthcoming in numerous journals and magazines, including Michigan Quarterly Review, Prairie Schooner, The Florida Review, Southern Humanities Review, and The Caribbean Writer, as well as several anthologies.
+Dariel is currently finishing revisions on a novel about a Cuban political prisoner, titled The Playwright’s House.